How much does home insurance cost?

 How to reduce the cost of home insurance?

-If you're due to renew your home insurance policy you can follow the steps below to try and save money on your premium.
-For more money-saving tips read our article, 'How to save money on your home insurance'.
+If you're due to renew your home insurance policy you can follow the steps below to try to save money on your premium.
+For more money-saving tips read our article, ‘How to save money on your home insurance‘.

 • Shop around - comparing quotes with numerous providers allows you to get the best value for money on products.